chakraoishee/prohibition_analysis/README.md

 This project helped me test my limits with data visualization.
 My primary use of data visualization relied on base R prior to this project--during this project, I used ggplot2 to bring my data to life with figuress.

 7. Cited sources, appropriate acknowledgements.
 Explain how each source applied to your project.
 (5 points)
-Please refer to the .bib file that contains all of my reference material.
+Please refer to the .bib file that contains all of my reference material that was used for this project (also refer to in-text citations).

 8. If you attempted the extra credit, explain how you successfully met the criteria.
 I attempted to do the extra credit by using different and new libraries that I had never encountered before including jTools, stargazer, broom, forecast, and janitor to help with my data analysis.